bochaco/react-mn-wallet-connect/TUTORIAL.md

 ## Step 6: Configure HTML and Tailwind

+Lastly, we create the HTML file providing the hosting page for the single-page app and links the global stylesheet.
+Its role is simple but essential: it includes the root element where React mounts and ensures the app's CSS is loaded so the components from the example app display with the intended polished appearance.

-The HTML used by the example app is available at `index.html`:
+The HTML used by the example app is available at [index.html](index.html).

 ```html
 <!doctype html>